 Watching baby chicks hatch out of their eggs has to be one of the most unique experiences a farm or city kid can have.
 A real live fuzzy little animal comes right out of something that you can find hundreds of at your local grocery store.
 Well kinda....

-If you are raising backyard chickens than having a hen set on eggs and hatch out chicks is a fun and great learning experience in your homestead lifestyle.
+If you are raising backyard chickens than having setting hens on eggs to hatch out chicks is a fun and great learning experience in your homestead lifestyle.

 We discovered this week we have a setter hen or a broody hen.
 (I always called them setters...broody sounds grumpy!)
 My mom discovered this week she also had a setter so we decided to put some eggs under them and see what happens.